-- Cardholders follow an internal pre-purchase approval process. - Cardholders are accountable for allocating and reconciling their own expenses. - Checks and balances are in place to approve statements prior to payment.
+- ✓ Cardholders follow an internal pre-purchase approval process. - ✓ Cardholders are accountable for allocating and reconciling their own expenses. - ✓ Checks and balances are in place to approve statements prior to payment.

-Beginning in 2017, Agencies will be asked to submit a Biennial PCard Verification form confirming PCard contact information (PCard Coordinator, Financial Manager, and Accounts Payable Representative) and current copy of any internal PCard policies and procedures to Pcard@iowa.gov.
+Beginning in 2017, Agencies will be asked to submit a Biennial PCard Verification form confirming PCard contact information (PCard Coordinator, Financial Manager, and Accounts Payable Representative) and current copy of any internal PCard policies and procedures to pcard@iowa.gov.
+This form is required for any contact changes.

-Cardholder Eligibility & Liability
+Cardholder Eligibility and Liability

 Only permanent State of Iowa employees are eligible to receive State PCards.
 A business case for an exception may be submitted to State PCard management.
-(See Exceptions)